 All of the major groups of animal parasites are found in fish, and apparently healthy wild fish often carry heavy parasite burdens.
 Parasites with direct life cycles can be important pathogens of cultured fish; parasites with indirect life cycles frequently use fish as intermediate hosts.
 Knowledge of specific fish hosts greatly facilitates identification of parasites with marked host and tissue specificity, whereas others are recognized because of their common occurrence and lack of host specificity.
 Examination of fresh smears that contain living parasites is often diagnostic.

-The most common parasites of fish are protozoa (see Table: Protozoan Parasites of Fish).
+The most common parasites of fish are protistans (see Table: Protistan Parasites of Fishes).
 These include species found on external surfaces and species found in specific organs.
-Most protozoa have direct life cycles, but the myxosporidia require an invertebrate intermediate host.
+Most protistans have direct life cycles.

 |PrintOpen table in new window

 Protistans Infecting Gills and Skin

 Ciliated protozoa are among the most common external parasites of fish.
 Most ciliates have a simple life cycle and divide by binary fission.
 Ciliates can be motile, attached, or found within the epithelium.
 The most well-known organism in the latter group is Ichthyophthirius multifiliis, which has a more complex life cycle than the other ciliates.